New Study: 41% of Companies Ignore Customer Service Emails

 - Key findings and take aways from new study

-- Quotes from customer service influencers
+- What customer service influencers think about the report

 To get loyal and happy customers, we all know that we have to deliver excellent customer service.
 In fact, research has found that 60% of customers are willing to pay more for a better experience.